tully-t/Sours/README.md

 # Sours
 Sours is an SVG icon theme for Linux.
-It is a recolor of [Beautyline](https://store.kde.org/p/1425426) and [Candy](https://github.com/EliverLara/candy-icons) icons, with [Sweet folders](https://github.com/EliverLara/Sweet-folders) and substantial original artwork added to complete the theme.
+It is a descendant of [Beautyline](https://store.kde.org/p/1425426) and [Candy](https://github.com/EliverLara/candy-icons) icons, with [Sweet folders](https://github.com/EliverLara/Sweet-folders) and substantial original artwork added to complete the theme.

 Features: